Wunderbyte-GmbH/Block-Course-Explorer/README.md

 ### format_mintcampus
 Course tile displays an average rating of a course and number of people, who has rated.
-At mein.mintcampus.org this information is aggregated and provided to block_course_explorer by course format mintcampus.
+At mein.mintcampus.org this information is aggregated and provided to block_mat_explorer by course format mintcampus.
 ### local_course_explorer_service
 This is a backend of the block plugin aggregating and providing formatted data to the block's frontend.
 For correct work a web-service token is required (Site administration -> Server -> Manage tokens).